Lab-Brat/labbrat.net/content/blog/monitoring_best_practices.md

 ### Runbooks
 Runbooks helps on-call engineer to quickly understand the context of an alert, and improve the resolution speed.
-It is usually not a list of commands for copy-pasting, becuase in that case it could just be automated via self-healing, but rather is a context and extra information for the alert to assist in forming a human judgement.
+It is usually not a list of commands for copy-pasting, because in that case it could just be automated via self-healing, but rather is a context and extra information for the alert to assist in forming a human judgement.

 A runbook should be able to answer following questions about a service:
-- What is the servie and what is its functionality?
+- What is the service and what is its functionality?
 - Who/What team is responsible for it?
 - Does it have dependencies?
 - What infrastructure it uses?